himelmallick/DataScienceWorkshops/README.md

 # OmicsDataScienceWorkshop
-This repository contains self-paced tutorials related to the short course ‘Omics Data Science,’ offered by the Mallick Lab.
+This repository contains self-paced tutorials related to the short course ‘Omics Data Science,’ offered by the Mallick Lab, Cornell University.

+# Next Workshop:

+IISA 2024